Mr Price Group: History

 The group acquired South African athletic apparel retail chain, Studio88, in 2023.
 In the same year, the group merged Mr Price Kids and Mr Price Baby into a standalone Mr Price Kids retail chain.

-Mr Price Group has shown continual recent growth, and the company opened 238 stores during its 2024 fiscal year, with telecoms being the fastest growing segment.
-The group announced in June 2025 that they planned to open a further 200 stores during their 2026 fiscal year.
+In 2024, the company opened 238 stores during its 2024 fiscal year, with telecoms being the fastest growing segment.
+The same year, the company announced it reached 3,000 stores.

+In June 2025, the group announced plans to open 200 additional stores in 2026.